-As I was going to the store I came across one of the greatest displays of Texas – The New Gold, White, Red and even Purple Trailing Lantana I have ever seen!
-In my Arizona garden I have several species but I will have to blog about them in a separate post.
-Lantana is EVERYWHERE in Arizona!
+As I was going to the store I came across one of the greatest displays of The New Gold, White, Red and even Purple Trailing Lantana I have ever seen!
+In our Arizona garden we have several species.
+Lantana is a desert favorite.

-White, Red (Texas), Purple Trailing and Gold Lantana Plants and Shrubs in this picture – Amazing to be standing here!
+White, Red (Texas), Purple Trailing and Gold lantana Plants and mounds in this picture – Gorgeous!

 Lantana is a genus of about 150 species of perennial flowering plants in the VERBENA family, Verbenaceae.
 They are native to tropical regions of Africa and here in the Americas.

 It comes in plants and shrubs commonly called Lantana and shrub verbenas.
-Some types are considered invasive, they spread easily because the leaves are somewhat poisonous to most animals.
+Some types are considered invasive; they spread easily because lantana leaves are somewhat poisonous to most animals.

-This is precisely why Lantana is a large part of my desert garden.
+This is precisely why Lantana is a large part of our desert garden.
 Not only is Lantana resistant to the hot temperatures in Southern Arizona, but also drought tolerant and all the small animals leave them alone!
-My dogs are not interested in the Lantana Plant or poisonous leaves at all.
+Our dogs are not interested in our lantana plants or their poisonous leaves at all.

-The Purple Trailing Lantana looks beautiful dancing along side the Yellow New Gold and a lighter yellow lantana shrub in the back.
+The Purple Trailing Lantana looks beautiful dancing along side the Yellow New Gold and a lighter yellow lantana mound in the back.

-Being somewhat toxic and rejected by herbivores – Camara lantanas, shrubs, plants and trailing lantana are very hardy, but once or twice a year mine become infested with pests.
+Being somewhat toxic and rejected by herbivores, camara and trailing lantanas are very hardy, but once or twice a year mine become infested with pests.
 Insecticidal soaps will damage this plant.
-Having years of experience growing and caring for Lantana I have come up with a product I use.
-I will share that information in another article when I show the various Lantana species from my garden.
+Try using plain dish soap with water in a spray bottle.

-Although I did not see any fruit in this orchestra of multi-colored Lantana plants and shrubs, the berries are edible ONLY when they are ripe.
+Although I did not see any berries in this orchestra of multi-colored lantana plants and shrubs… the berries are edible ONLY when they are ripe.

-Though the stems of Lantanas are thin, the wood is very tough and durable and thus useful for crafts and wickerwork.
-This is one Arizona heat resistant, hardy evergreen Lantana shrub!
+Though the stems of lantana are thin, the wood is very tough and durable and thus useful for crafts and wickerwork.
+This is one heat resistant, hardy evergreen lantana shrub!

-Half of my garden lantana is planted in pots and containers, the other half is in the ground by cactus.
-I do water the potted Lantana once a day when the temperature is high.
+Half of our garden lantana are growing in pots and containers, the other half is in the ground by cacti.
+We do water the potted lantana once a day when the temperature is high.
 Last week we reached 110 degrees and my pots / planters needed a small amount of water in the morning and then in the evening.
 This is unusual and was due to the bone dry heat.